LuckyPhilDev/Loot-Wishlist/Loot Wishlist/README.md

 		- Not eligible: … (red, for non‑class items)
 	- Raids: the same summary shows when you target a boss that drops your tracked items.
 	- Reminders show once per instance/boss and reset when you leave (or via a command).
-- 🤝 Group assist suggestions: Suggests party/raid members who could set their loot spec to help you funnel a tracked item, with one‑click Whisper/Party prompts.
+- 🤝 Group assist suggestions (dungeons only): Suggests party members who could set their loot spec to help you funnel a tracked item, with one‑click Whisper/Party prompts.
 - 📝 Sticky summary: A compact, draggable “sticky note” shows dungeons/raid bosses that still have wishlist items.
 Click to open the full list.
 Position is remembered.
 - ✉️ Custom messages: Configure Whisper and Party templates with placeholders: `%item%`, `%looter%`.
 - ⌨️ Slash commands: `/wishlist`, `/lwl` (see below).